|This mine has not been positively identified as of yet. It can be found in an obscure side canyon.|

 |The mine is approximately 60 feet deep, with a low ceiling in the middle and animal bones at the end.|

 The mine is about 60 feet deep, nearly straight.
 It bends slightly left at the end.
-It was only with the help of "Pharroah" of YouTube fame that I was able to located it.
+It was only with the help of "Pharroah" of YouTube fame that I was able to locate it.
 Thanks very much for this one Alan.
 Originally there was an animal skull in the back of the mine, which is now Alan's trophy.
 The pelvis is still in there for the taking.
 To see more photos of this mine and the unnamed canyon it's located in click here.

 |Happy Day Placer Mine is visible from the East Fork Road, if you don't blink.
 This is a very shallow mine.|